⚡ New: Atlas AI now tracks nutrition alongside your lifts. Free Forever tier. No credit card.

 Unlike newer apps that try to be everything (social network, AI coach, nutrition tracker, etc.), Strong maintains a laser focus on workout tracking.
 You open the app, log your sets, and close it.
 No distractions, no complexity.

-This simplicity is both Strong's greatest strength and its biggest limitation - which we'll explore throughout this review.
+This simplicity is both Strong's greatest strength and its biggest limitation, which we'll explore throughout this review.

 Strong App Features Breakdown